 1 in 8 couples has trouble conceiving.
 At SIRM St. Louis, you are not alone, and we are here to help.
-We typically recommend women under the age of 35 who have been trying to get pregnant for a year should consult with one of our Missouri fertility specialists, also known as reproductive endocrinologists (RE).
-Women over the age of 35 who have been attempting to conceive for at least 6 months are also recommended to come visit one of our St. Louis fertility specialists.
-Some other signs to watch out for are consecutive miscarriages.
+We typically recommend women under the age of 35 who have been trying to get pregnant for a year should consult with one of our fertility specialists, also known as reproductive endocrinologists (RE).
+Women over the age of 35 who have been attempting to conceive for at least 6 months are also recommended to come visit one of our fertility specialists.
+Another signs to watch out for are consecutive miscarriages.
 It is common for a woman to miscarry, and then continue with a healthy pregnancy.
 However, more than two or three consecutive miscarriages could be a sign of infertility.

 Factors Affecting Female Infertility

-The team of fertility specialists at SIRM St. Louis are here to help you diagnose your reason for infertility.
+The team of fertility specialists at SIRM St. Louis is here to help you diagnose your reason for infertility.
 Some contributing factors may include:

 - Irregular or absent periods

 - Abnormalities of the uterus, fallopian tubes, and/or ovaries

 - Genetic abnormalities

 Some everyday choices can affect fertility.
 Our St. Louis fertility doctors know it is crucial to practice proper nutrition as well as routine exercise to help prepare your body for a healthy pregnancy.
 Overweight women, with a body mass index (BMI) higher than 29, and underweight women, with a BMI less than 19, are potentially at higher risk for experiencing infertility.

 When trying to conceive, avoid unhealthy habits such as smoking, drinking alcohol and recreational drug abuse.
 Changing these habits will not only improve your chances of conceiving, but also allow for a healthier lifestyle.